LebogangMputle/LEBMPU495_BCL2401_GroupD1_Lebogang-Mputle_JSL05/README.md

 # [JSL05] Submission: Galaxy Playlist Generator
 # Challenges Faced:

-Dynamic Playlist Generation: The main challenge was to generate playlists dynamically based on each guardian's preferred genre.
+# Dynamic Playlist Generation: The main challenge was to generate playlists dynamically based on each guardian's preferred genre.
+The code dynamically generates playlists tailored to each guardian's preferred genre and displays them on the webpage.

-DOM Manipulation: Integrating the playlist generation logic with the DOM, ensuring it displays correctly.
+# DOM Manipulation: Integrating the playlist generation logic with the DOM, ensuring it displays correctly.

-Styling: Incorporating styles to make the playlists visually appealing and easy to read.

-Before properly reading the instructions, I used html and css to make the playlist but eventually I fixed it by using DOM to manipulating the HTML.
+Before properly reading the instructions, I used html and css to make the playlist but eventually I fixed it by using DOM to manipulating the HTML to ensure the correct display.

+# Styling: Incorporating styles to make the playlists visually appealing and easy to read.
+The list style removal was used to remove the bullets from the list items to make the playlist more compact and visually apealing.
+Margin for list items is used to the bottom of each list item, creating some space between them.
+The playlist division class class is used to apply additional CSS styles to the playlist container.

 # Suggestions for Modifications: